journey in 30 Seconds

 Easily Confused

-I took a trip to the store vs. a journey across the sea.
+We took a short trip to the beach last weekend.
+The explorers faced a perilous journey through the jungle.

 Sentence Patterns